Viral hepatitis is an inflammation of the liver caused by infection by one of several viruses designated hepatitis A-E.

 Viral hepatitis is a major focus for the Doherty Institute, with a broad spectrum of activity conducted on the viruses from basic science to clinical care and public health.

-The Doherty Institute is home to the WHO Collaborating Centre for Viral Hepatitis, one of only four such Centres in the world designated to:
+The Doherty Institute is home to the WHO Collaborating Centre for Viral Hepatitis, one of only five Centres in the world designated to:

 - Conduct surveillance, treatment and prevention activities